abajwa-hw/single-view-demo/README.md

   - Hands on Lab/Workshop

 Notes:
-  - The data set being downloaded is ~500MB so if you are re-using a sandbox, you may need to remove unused files to cleanup space
+  - The data set being downloaded to /tmp is ~500MB so if you are re-using a sandbox VM, you may need to remove unused files to cleanup space

 #### Option 1: Demo using Zeppelin Notebook